TrueLubimec/TrueLubimec/README.md

  - I'm just a self-taught guy, who's trying to achieve smth in codding))

- - I really wanna find someone to practice or create a ambitious project! :pray:
+ - I really wanna find someone to practice or create an ambitious project! :pray:

  - And I wanna get a ✨job✨... :point_right::point_left: